TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 Prove $2^(n-1) <= n!$
 ]

-Then why are we intrested in Quick Sort? and why is named quick?
+Then why are we interested in Quick Sort? and why is named quick?

 Let's look at the average or expected number of comparison we would need to make!